zuozhenggh/learning-library/data-management-library/goldengate/ggs-to-ogg/create/create-gb.md

     ![Launch Console](images/04-01-ggs-launchconsole.png)

-2. To log in to the GoldenGate deployment console, enter **oggadmin** for User Name and the password you created in Task 1 of this lab, and then click **Sign In**.
+2. To log in to the GoldenGate deployment console, enter **oggadmin** for User Name and the password you provided above, and then click **Sign In**.

     ![GoldenGate Deployment Console](images/04-02-ggs-deploymentconsole-signin.png)